What is a cleft lip? And how is it different from a cleft palate? This blog answers all your questions about clefts, their causes and treatments.

 In conclusion, although the term and the area affected differ, most of the treatment plans remain similar.
 If your baby has this defect, or if you are worried that your child might be born with this birth defect, reach out to Ayu Health Hospitals.
 We offer all kinds of advanced treatments to handle and prepare for clefts.
-From genetic counselling to cleft lip surgery ? book an appointment today.
+From genetic counselling to cleft lip surgery ?

 About the Author

 Dr. Pradeep Kumar N is a renowned Internal Medicine Specialist currently practicing at Ayu Health Hospital, Bangalore.
 Dr. Pradeep Kumar N is a Plastic Surgeon in Nandini Layout, Bangalore, and has an experience of 10 years in this field.
 Specialized surgeries in Plastic & Cosmetic Surgery & General Surgery.